AAMIN03/SE_project-IIT2019206-/README.md

 2. Photo Upload           ✓
 3. Monitoring System
   3.1.
-//Comment by Sagar Barman:(need to be deleted) Testing for how to commit and push directly to github from android studio
+//Comment: testing github commit changes and push (need to be deleted)